krisfoster/jibber/README.md

 This project demonstrates a simple Spring Boot Application that can be used to benchmark the performance of GraalVM Native Images.

-The application uses a Markow Model to model the poem, The Jabberwocky, and then generate new, random poem that ressemble the original.
+The application uses a Markow Model to model the poem, The Jabberwocky, and then generate a new, random poem that ressembles the original.
 Useful, I know.

 ## To Test